meekostuff/HyperFrameset/README.md

 Notes and Warnings
 ------------------
 - HyperFrameset may not be compatible with IE behaviors, eg [CSS3 PIE](http://css3pie.com/).
-- The decor document is loaded via XMLHttpRequest(), parsed to disable scripts, then written into an iframe using `document.write()`.
-- unlike CSS, decor pages should be in the same domain as the content page otherwise the browsers cross-site restrictions will apply.
+- unlike CSS, frameset pages SHOULD be in the same domain as the content page otherwise the browsers cross-site restrictions will apply.
 Detection for this hasn't been implemented yet.
-- any stylesheets in the content document and with a title of "nodecor" will be deleted at the start of merging of the decor page.
+- all stylesheets in the content document will be deleted at the start of merging of the frameset page.
-This allows for a fallback styling option of decor-less pages.
-For example, the following stylesheets would be removed:
+This allows for a fallback styling option of frameset-less pages.
-`<style title="nodecor">...</style>`
-AND
-`<link rel="stylesheet" href="style.css" title="nodecor" />`
-- in most current browsers, elements from the content can be moved into the decor *while the element is still loading*.
-On IE6,7,8 this will throw an error, so for those browsers the decor is inserted and elements moved only after the DOM has fully loaded.
 - the configuration options and mechanism may change in future releases
-- URLs in `<style>` sections of the decor are not resolved.
+- URLs in `<style>` sections of the frameset are not resolved.
-This means that relative URLs - which are meant to be relative to the decor URL - will probably be wrong when imported into the page.
+This means that relative URLs - which are meant to be relative to the frameset URL - will probably be wrong when imported into the page.
 The work-around for this is to use absolute-paths or absolute-URLs (which you should probably be using anyway).
-- There are no compatibility checks and warnings between the content and decor pages (charset, etc)
+- There are no compatibility checks and warnings between the content and frameset pages (charset, etc)
-- There are no compatibility checks and warnings between the content element and the decor element it replaces (tagName, attrs, etc).

 TODO